Spring 2013 Courses

 There are no prerequisites.
 This course is open to all undergraduates, but requires a registration code.
 Interested students should email the Legal Studies Program administrator at email@example.com for the registration code before early registration.

 Priority is given to juniors and seniors and those students majoring or minoring in Politics, Legal Studies and Social Justice and Social Policy.
-This course can satisfy the internship requirement for Legal Studies and SJSP.
+This course can satisfy the internship requirement for Legal Studies, HSSP, and SJSP.
+Students can contact Professor Stimell with additional questions at firstname.lastname@example.org.